 - If you drop your dentures, they’ll probably break.
 Always put them on or take them off over a folded towel or place them in a container.

-- Cracked dentures can lead to many problems.
+- Cracked dental plates can lead to many problems.
 If you find a crack, bring it in so we can check it for you.

 - The shape of your mouth changes every year.
-Make sure you have your dentures checked at least once a year so we can tweak their shape as needed — poorly fitted dentures can lead to many issues in your mouth.
+Make sure you have your dentures checked at least once a year so we can tweak their shape as needed — if poorly fitted it can lead to many issues in your mouth.